dealii/candi/README.md

 and they cannot be overwritten by command line options anymore.

-Switching candi to other Projects (e.g. FEniCS)
+Switching candi to other projects (e.g. FEniCS)
 ----

 You can switch the current project to handle to your needs.